egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **1.** What are the basic assumptions to be made for linear regression?

+First my answer (since it is incomplete, I have also put the full answer as well)

-* The data is normally distibuted.
+-> The data is normally distibuted.

-Ideally,

-* Predictors are not correlated.
+-> Predictors are not correlated.
-* Each data point is equally significant.
+-> Each data point is equally significant.

+>Mainly there are 7 assumptions taken while using Linear Regression: (ref: https://www.geeksforgeeks.org/assumptions-of-linear-regression/)

+>Linear Model
+> No Multicolinearlity in the data
+> Homoscedasticity of Residuals or Equal Variances
+> No Autocorrelation in residuals
+> Number of observations Greater than the number of predictors
+> Each observation is unique
+> Predictors are distributed Normally

 **2.** What happens if we don’t apply feature scaling to logistic regression?

 If we use gradient descent,

-Assume the vector space is in 2-D. If we does not scale thew predictors and there is a scale difference between those two, the contours looks like an amplified ellipse.
-The direction of the movement (opposite direction to the steepest descent) won't be towards the minima.
+Assume the vector space is in 2-D. If we do not scale the predictors and there is a scale difference between them, the contours will look like an elongated ellipse.
+The direction of the movement (opposite direction to the steepest descent) won't be toward the minimum.
 That's why we observe some zig-zags.
-On the other hand, if we scale the features, the contour lines look like a circle.
-In that case, the direction of the movement always show the global minima.
+On the other hand, if we scale the features, the contour lines look like a circle, and the direction of the movement will always show the global minimum.

 If we use analytical methods,

 The coefficients assigned to each predictor become too different from each other.
-Therefore, the interpretability decreases.
-Independent from this, the model won't be trained optimally when the scales are not matching (remember regularizers use distances).
+Therefore, interpretability decreases.
+Independent of this, the model won't be trained optimally when the scales are not matching (remember, regularizers use distances).

 **3.** What are the algorithms you’d use when developing the prototype of a fraud detection model?